slerman12/Strangeness/TV-Shows.md

 There is no additional factor, so it’s a bit confusing, to think we have an entire economy based on this premise.

-Moreover, it makes me want to make a generalized version of Robinhood, that allows anybody to take *anything* “public,” pricing their stocks however they see fit, advertising them, and that’s all.
+Moreover, it makes me want to make a generalized version of Robinhood, that allows anybody to take *anything* "public," pricing their stocks however they see fit, advertising them, and that’s all.

 For example, I can sell a stock that weighs in on what I wear to interviews (though I’m writing this January 6, 2025).
 I could price it pretty low at this time.